-Dan has worked since April 2013 as a science writer at the Wyss Institute for Biologically Inspired Engineering at Harvard University.
+Dan is a freelance writer based in Brookline, Massachusetts.
 He is the coauthor, with Paul Epstein, MD, of Harvard Medical School, of Changing Planet, Changing Health, a book that offers groundbreaking coverage of the public-health impacts of climate change, as well as a suite of solutions designed to ease them.
 Changing Planet, Changing Health was called a "landmark book" by former Vice President Al Gore, a "vivid reminder of the urgency of the need for action" by leading physician Paul Volberding, and "as compelling as a detective novel" by Pulitzer-prize winning science writer Deborah Blum.

 In his journalism, Dan specializes in putting a human face on groundbreaking stories about science, technology, health, and the environment.
 His work has appeared in Reader's Digest, Popular Science, New Scientist, Audubon, Nature Conservancy magazine, Women's Health and many other publications.
 He was also a contributing correspondent for Science magazine.